 Wawel Royal Castle was the imposing abode of Poland’s kings.
 Now a museum, the Royal Residence wraps around a central courtyard and is dizzying in its size.
 Two levels of arcaded galleries are topped with a two-story balcony with a Renaissance-style frieze.
 Dragon-headed gargoyles seem to fly off the roof.
 My biggest regret is that I did not go inside to see the vast collection of royal furnishings and ceramics.
 But each floor requires its own timed ticket and the royal apartments can only be toured with a guide.

 Wawel Cathedral is considered Poland’s most important structure, but I was a bit underwhelmed to be honest.
 The interior isn’t nearly as impressive as that of St Mary’s Basilica and was so crowded with Italian tour groups I could barely move.
 While entrance to the cathedral is free, tickets are needed to visit the chapels, bell tower, and crypt.
 To climb the bell tower, one must squeeze through narrow wooden flues and the view from the top is just okay.
-I was pushed through the crypt in a single file line that greatly detracted from the experience.
 Unless you have a keen interest in religion or Polish history, you might consider skipping the cathedral in favor of the Royal Residence and Cathedral Museum.

 All the treasures from Wawel Cathedral can be found inside the John Paul II Cathedral Museum.
 The beloved pope opened the museum in 1978 when he was Archbishop of Krakow.
 In addition to Pope John Paul II’s personal memorabilia, the collection includes gifts given to the cathedral by Poland’s royal family, foreign heads of state, and the religious community.
 I was awestruck by the amount of silver on display!